Wildwood School: Community involvement and internship

 Part of the curriculum of Wildwood includes working with local social service agencies, including St. Joseph Center and the Westside Children's Center.
 Middle and upper school students are required to participate in these activities during school hours for 3 hours a week.

-In addition, juniors and seniors must participate in the internship program for four hours a week.
-As a result, students receive real world job training during school hours.
-Many students say that the Internship program was the best part of their Wildwood experience.
+Juniors and seniors must participate in the internship program for four hours a week.

 Upper school students also have an opportunity to go on International Community Involvement trips during spring break.
 Destinations have included Nepal, Uruguay, Guatemala, and Bulgaria.

 Outreach Center

 In 2001, the Bill & Melinda Gates Foundation granted Wildwood the funds to create an Outreach Center.
 The mission of the Outreach Center is to support the creation, development, and enhancement of small, personalized, learner-centered schools in Southern California and throughout the nation.
 The center was given a huge boost in 2004, when the Los Angeles Unified School District gave its public schools two years to break down into smaller schools.
 As a result, Wildwood's Outreach Center has held numerous professional development workshops educating public school teachers and administrators on the elements of successful small schools including, Advisory Programs, Project-Based Learning, Habits of Mind and Heart and Portfolios and Exhibitions.
 In addition, Wildwood School was named a Coalition of Essential Schools mentor school in 2004 - a recognition of Wildwood's work with other schools.
 In 2005, Wildwood received a National Association of Independent Schools Leading Edge award for the outreach work it has done with public and charter schools nationwide.